gitteja19/ATM-SYSTEM-DESIGN-WITH-DATABASE-INTEGRATION/README.md

   - Transaction logs
   - Balance database
 - Also simulates backend DB interactions
-- Intended to run in Linux using `make`
+- Intended to run in Linux using `makeBank`

 ### ⚙️ dataz/ – Database